-- (i) to comply with the laws and other performance obligations which apply to the provision of distribution services including those contained in this Code; - (ii) to minimise the risks associated with the failure or reduced performance of assets; and - (iii) in a way which minimises costs to customers taking into account distribution losses.
+- (i) to comply with the laws and other performance obligations which apply to the provision of distribution services including those contained in this Code of Practice; - (ii) to minimise the risks associated with the failure or reduced performance of assets; and - (iii) in a way which minimises costs to customers taking into account distribution losses.

-Under clause 5.2 of the Electricity Distribution Code, AusNet Services:
+Under clause 13.3 of the Electricity Distribution Code of Practice, AusNet Services:

-must use best endeavours to meet targets required by the Price Determination and targets published under clause 5.1 and otherwise meet reasonable customer expectations of reliability of supply.
+must use best endeavours to meet targets determined by the AER in the current distribution determination and targets published under clause 13.2.1 and otherwise meet reasonable customer expectations of reliability of supply.

-4.2 Asset Condition
+4.2.
+Asset condition

 AMS 10-13 Condition Monitoring describes AusNet Services' strategy and approach to monitoring the condition of assets.
 Asset condition is measured with reference to an asset health index on a scale of C1 to C5.
-Table 2 provides a description of the asset condition scores.
+The condition scores are used to calculate the asset failure rates using the Weibull parameters determined for each asset class.
+Table 2 below provides a description of the asset condition scores.